 I’m often asked how I am able to take high-quality images of the solar system using my iPhone.
 In short, the quality of today’s smartphone cameras makes it possible to take very respectable images of the Moon and planets through a telescope with your phone – but it takes some work.

 While the end results may not match those taken with webcam or DSLR equipment, smartphone astrophotography can be a good starting point for budding astrophotographers.
 It can also be a useful alternative for experienced astronomers who wish to capture an image quickly with little equipment.

 The simplest way to take a photo at the telescope is to simply hold your phone’s camera up to the eyepiece, but this approach rarely produces good results.
 Not only is it very difficult to centre the object properly, it can be tricky to ensure that the object is well exposed.

 A simple adapter will improve your smartphone astrophotography immensely.
 An adapter will help you centre an object in the phone’s viewscreen, steady the camera, and ensure proper focus and exposure.
-A handful of companies are now producing adapters, including Orion whose iPhone adapter (for iPhone 4s, 4, 3GS, 3G and original iPhones) is pictured here.
+A handful of companies are now producing adapters, including Orion whose adapter for iPhone 4s (no longer available) is pictured here.
 Orion also produces a Universal Smartphone Adapter that is said to fit most phone brands.